Fire glass is a special type of decorative glass that’s added to outdoor gas fire pits and fireplaces to enhance their beauty.

 There is no one-size-fits-all answer to this question.
 The amount of fire glass you need depends on the type of fire feature you have (that is, fire pit or fireplace) and the size and style of it.
 If you buy too little glass, you won’t have enough coverage (or shimmer).
 But if you buy too much, you’ll have wasted your money.

-Companies like Starfire Direct, Blazing Glass, American Fireglass, and Celestial Fire Glass have calculators on their websites to help customers determine exactly how much glass is needed to fill their fire pit or fireplace.
+Companies like Celestial Fire Glass, Starfire Direct, Blazing Glass and American Fireglass have calculators on their websites to help customers determine exactly how much glass is needed to fill their fire pit or fireplace.
 Try this fire glass calculator.

 How to Use Fire Glass in Other Fun Ways